c4dt/dp3t-sdk-android/README-microg.md

 * Declare the main activity as receiver of the `EXPOSURE_NOTIFICATION_SETTINGS` intent in the manifest file.
 This is required to satisfy the way the SDK checks whether GAEN is available.

-* Make some minor modifications to the microG code allowing it to handle calls originating from the same process.

 And finally, the changes required on the SwissCovid app in order to use the modified SDK are: